keras-team/keras-io/examples/nlp/md/neural_machine_translation_with_keras_hub.md

 We will add special tokens, `"[START]"` and `"[END]"`, to the input Spanish sentence after tokenizing the text.
 We will also pad the input to a fixed length.
-This can be easily done using `keras_nlp.layers.StartEndPacker`.
+This can be easily done using `keras_hub.layers.StartEndPacker`.

 ```python